MooseStack

 Available Tools

-The Moose MCP server provides four tools for interacting with your local development environment:
+The Moose MCP server provides five tools for interacting with your local development environment.

 get_logs